Royals deal Wainwright, Cardinals a loss | Sports-Games

 Royals deal Wainwright, Cardinals a loss

 Maikel Franco drove in two runs and scored a third run as the host Kansas City Royals defeated the St. Louis Cardinals 4-1 on Monday night.
-The Cardinals (26-25) came into the game with a half-game lead on the Phillies and a full-game lead on the Reds, Brewers and Giants in the crowded National League Wild Card race.
-The Phillies lost to the Nationals, while the Reds beat the Brewers and the Giants hosted the Rockies later in the evening.
+The Cardinals (26-25) came into the game with a half-game lead on the Phillies and a full-game lead on the Reds, Brewers and Giants in the crowded National League wild-card race.
+The Phillies lost to the Nationals, while the Reds beat the Brewers and the Giants lost to the Rockies.

 The Cardinals fell into a tie with the Reds for second in the NL Central, which carries an automatic playoff berth.
-They're both a half-game ahead of the Phillies and Giants and a game ahead of the Brewers.
+They're both a half-game ahead of the Phillies and one full game ahead of the Brewers and the Giants.
 The Cards and Brewers will play a five-game series in St. Louis beginning Thursday.
 Josh Staumont (2-1) picked up the win for the Royals (22-32).
 Staumont threw two innings of hitless relief.
 Greg Holland picked up his sixth save in as many chances.

 Adam Wainwright (5-2) took the loss after running into trouble in the sixth.
 The inning began with the game tied at 1-1, but he threw 32 pitches and allowed two runs in that inning before leaving with two outs and the bases loaded.
 The Cardinals opened the scoring in the second inning on a solo home run by Matt Carpenter.
 It was the fourth home run allowed this season by Royals starter Carlos Hernandez in 13 innings this season.